amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 Data cleanup is imperative to any data analysis.
 In our precursory view into header/footer records, we can tell there are several items needing to be cleaned across the three data sets.
-The following sections will walk through cleaning the data to prep for analysis.
+The following sections walk through cleaning the data to prep for analysis.

 ### AsIs Data Cleanup